anon-blue/anon.blue/README.txt

-fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkkkkkll. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is n't so painful going forward. don't make it painful going forward. when it comes to the american way. yes i know i can hear him and he is crezy. i don't even un derstand himn or what's happening. and then came the little one.
+fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkkkkkll. meeting in 2 minutes means water fetching is probably an appr fukcfuckfuckfuckfucke the screen unolocked. figure out how to backspace so it is n't so painful going forward. don't make it painful going forward. when it comes to the american way. yes i know i can hear him and he is crezy. i don't even un derstand himn or what's happening. and then came the little one.